mikeferguson/graceful_controller/README.md

    If the controller cannot forward simulate to a pose this far away without colliding, it will iteratively select a target pose that is closer to the robot.
+* **min_lookhead** - the target pose cannot be closer than this distance away from the robot.
+This parameter avoids instability when an unexpected obstacle appears in the path of the robot by returning failure, which typically triggers replanning.
 * **acc_dt** - this parameter is used to set the maximum velocity that the control law can use when generating velocities during the path simulation.